collectionsasdata/collectionsasdata.github.io/textmining.md

 Beyond that, there are a few other tools, useful for analysis and teaching like:

 * [Voyant](http://voyant-tools.org/)
-* [AntConc](http://www.laurenceanthony.net/software/antconc/) - (See also Heather Froelich’s AntConc lesson on [Programming Historian](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc))
+* [AntConc](http://www.laurenceanthony.net/software/antconc/) - (See also Heather Froehlich’s AntConc lesson on [Programming Historian](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc))
 * [Topic Modeling Tool](https://github.com/senderle/topic-modeling-tool)
 * [Mallet](http://mallet.cs.umass.edu/)